Slow Cooker Turkey Chili

 • Cheese: Shredded cheddar, Monterey Jack, or crumbled queso fresco.

-• A Bit of Heat: Pickled jalapeños or hot sauce
+• Heat: pickled jalapeños or hot sauce

 Close up image of finished slow cooker turkey chili with cheese, avocado, green onion and sour cream garnish.